TazWake/Public/README.md

 2. Invoke volatility calling the plugin.
 Eg `python vol.py --plugins={path/to/plugins} --profile={profile for memory image} -f {path to image} triagecheck`
 3. Where the plugin generates a warning message, prioritise this for further investigation

+# Volatility 3.x Plugins
+This section is "coming soon" and any new plugins will be ported over to volatility 3.

 # Powershell Scripts
 TBC